yanyoulin/llama.cpp-for-Warm-Up-lab/My_README.md

      Before I received the mail, I found that in main help we have a interactive mode.
      So, I decided to try it and asked it some questions then I found that I didn't need to add "answer" to let it answer my questions.
      In my code, I use both of way to asked it.
 * What you observed between CPU / GPU performance ?
+  1. GPU is running faster than CPU
+  2.
 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?
+  About accuracy: Theoretically, yes.
+But the result that I got shows "No".
+  I think it is a matter of probability, they are all not well trained so I have probability to get the result like this.
+  Theoretically, larger-parameters model is more accurate because of its big file size, making it low quality loss.
+  About throughput: Yes
+  Larger-parameters model's Tokens/Sec is bigger by the result.
+  Maybe becuase of the way they convert weights and operations of GGUF models.